monterqiang/galeaspid-phylogeny/galeaspid character list.md

 **Character list of galeaspids and comments**

+> *Characters and character states to be added in the nexus file.
+(To Shan and Chen)*

 1. Median dorsal opening: (0) absent; (1) present.

 > Source references to be added.